ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/unity_packages/_next-steps.md

 ---
-next_step_guidance: Work through the get started guides to learn how to use Arm Mobile Studio tools to profile mobile games.
+next_step_guidance: The getting started guides to learn how to use Arm Mobile Studio tools to profile mobile games is a good next step.

 recommended_path: /learning-paths/smartphones-and-mobile/ams/